1. Start budgeting

 20. Make do and mend

-It’s important to get every single ounce of use out of the things we have already, so it’s a good idea to learn how to repair items we might otherwise have thrown away and replaced, such as clothes with holes in them or with lost buttons.
-YouTube has thousands of explanatory videos on how to sew and fix things for example.
+It’s important to get every single ounce of use out of the things you already have, so it’s a good idea to learn how to repair items you might otherwise have thrown away and replaced, such as clothes with holes in them or with lost buttons.
+YouTube has thousands of explanatory videos on how to sew and fix things, for example.

 21. Sell your clutter